 A relatively large number of people in Laporte telecommute to their jobs.
 Overall, about 9.09% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Laporte is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Laporte does not have a public transit system used by locals to get to and from work.

 The education level of Laporte citizens is a little higher than the average for US cities and towns: 21.94% of adults in Laporte have at least a bachelor's degree.